 - Audit findings from evaluations and audits; and

-- Risk management processes to analyze and treat identified risk.
+- Risk management processes to analyze and treat identified risks.

 For safety professionals that are very conversant in aviation SMS requirements, we know that an aviation SMS' data management requirements are far more complex than safety reports, audit findings, and risk management processes to investigate and treat the safety reports and audit findings.
 Other important sub-systems are also important when verifying the success of your aviation SMS implementation.
 Systems with relevant SMS data may include but are not limited to: